YasminFathy/AMDREnergyModel/README.md

 # AM-DR Energy Model:

-This is implementation of our paper "Quality-based and Energy-efficient Data Communication for the Internet of Things (IoT) Networks" that has been accepted *(to appear)* at IEEE Internet of Things (IoT) Journal, 2019.
+This is implementation of our paper "Quality-based and Energy-efficient Data Communication for the Internet of Things (IoT) Networks" that has been accepted *(to appear in)* IEEE Internet of Things (IoT) Journal, 2019.
 The preprint is available at:

 ### Citation